-- Property Taxes: The voters passed a local option tax levy allowing the City to levy \$1.38 per thousand of assessed valuation for a period of five years to fund full time police protection within the City limits.
-Includes taxes levied in prior years but collected in the current year. - Misc Revenue: Includes but not limited to: unanticipated income, interest income from cash invested in the Local Government Investment Pool and other investments.
+Property Taxes: The voters passed a local option tax levy allowing the City to levy \$1.38 per thousand of assessed valuation for a period of five years to fund full time police protection within the City limits.
+Includes taxes levied in prior years but collected in the current year.

+Misc.
+Revenue: Includes but not limited to unanticipated income, interest income from cash invested in the Local Government Investment Pool and other investments.
 Prior to the 2018-19 budget, this also included revenue from the reconciliation process between the City and Clackamas County regarding the actual services provided compared to the services outlined in the contract.
-The County now bills based on actuals so there will be no reconciliation revenue. - Transfer In: Transfer from Reserve for Replacement Fund.
+The County now bills based on actuals so there will be no reconciliation revenue.

+Transfer In: Transfer from Reserve for Replacement Fund.
 The decision was made to split the Reserve for Replacement Fund into separate funds associated with the respective funds of origin.
 That analysis determined the Public Safety Fund does not have enough high dollar items to warrant a separate reserve fund.

+Wages: Non-Sworn Community Services Officer.

+Benefits: Items paid from these line items include unemployment claims as the City is self-insured for unemployment, any retirement incentives offered, FICA and Tri-met taxes paid by the City, medical and dental benefits paid for employees (employees pay 5% of the premium costs), life, and disability insurance, payments into the PERS system for both the employer percentage and the 6% pick up employee portion.

-- PS Supplies: Office supplies needed for the various functions included in this department as well as non-capital type equipment. - Professional Development: Training, travel, and meals related to City business, annual membership dues to professional organization, certifications, subscriptions, and books for staff.
-Training in code enforcement, emergency services, animal control, and any of the various public safety services provided by the department. - Utilities: Costs for utilities at facility provided for Sheriff Personnel. - Vehicle Operation & Maintenance: Costs related to vehicle operation and maintenance of vehicles used for public safety. - Repairs & Maintenance: Costs associated with the upkeep of the facility used by Sheriff Personnel.
-Costs for unexpected and unanticipated events which are beyond the scope of the current contract. - Public Outreach: Costs for Community Services officers, uniforms badges, nametags, and other required clothing and portion of newsletter. - Contract Services: Costs for contract services providing public safety in the City not covered in the intergovernmental agreement (IGA) with Clackamas County.
-Maintenance costs for e-ticketing software. - Police Contract IGA: Contract with Clackamas County Sheriff for full time police protection.
+PS Supplies: Office supplies needed for the various functions included in this department as well as non-capital type equipment.

+Professional Development: Training, travel, and meals related to City business, annual membership dues to professional organization, certifications, subscriptions, and books for staff.
+Training in code enforcement, emergency services, animal control, and any of the various public safety services provided by the department.

+Utilities: Costs for utilities at facility provided for Sheriff Personnel.

+Vehicle Operation & Maintenance: Costs related to vehicle operation and maintenance of vehicles used for public safety.

+Repairs & Maintenance: Costs associated with the upkeep of the facility used by Sheriff Personnel.
+Costs for unexpected and unanticipated events which are beyond the scope of the current contract.

+Public Outreach: Costs for Community Services officers, uniforms badges, nametags, and other required clothing and portion of newsletter.

+Contract Services: Costs for contract services providing public safety in the City not covered in the intergovernmental agreement (IGA) with Clackamas County.
+Maintenance costs for e-ticketing software.

+Police Contract - IGA: Contract with Clackamas County Sheriff for full time police protection.
 Contract includes Police Chief, Sergeant (2), Traffic Enforcement Officer, Detective, Patrol Officer (7), Non-sworn Community Services Officer.